Applications of artificial intelligence: Law enforcement and legal proceedings

 Law enforcement has begun using facial recognition systems (FRS) to identify suspects from visual data.
-FRS results have proven to be more accurate when compared to eyewitness results.
-Furthermore, FRS has shown to have much a better ability to identify individuals when video clarity and visibility are low in comparison to human participants.
+FRS results have proven to be more accurate when compared to eyewitness results, as well as better at identifying individuals when video clarity and visibility are low compared to human participants.

 COMPAS is a commercial system used by U.S. courts to assess the likelihood of recidivism.
 One concern relates to algorithmic bias, AI programs may become biased after processing data that exhibits bias.
 ProPublica claims that the average COMPAS-assigned recidivism risk level of black defendants is significantly higher than that of white defendants.

-In 2019, the city of Hangzhou, China established a pilot program artificial intelligence-based Internet Court to adjudicate disputes related to ecommerce and internet-related intellectual property claims.
+In 2019, the city of Hangzhou, China established a pilot program AI-based Internet Court to adjudicate disputes related to ecommerce and internet-related intellectual property claims.
 Parties appear before the court via videoconference and AI evaluates the evidence presented and applies relevant legal standards.

 Manufacturing

 Sensors

-Artificial intelligence has been combined with digital spectrometry by IdeaCuria Inc., enable applications such as at-home water quality monitoring.
+AI has been combined with digital spectrometry by IdeaCuria Inc., to enable applications such as at-home water quality monitoring.

 Toys and games

-In the 1990s, early artificial intelligence tools controlled Tamagotchis and Giga Pets, the Internet, and the first widely released robot, Furby.
-Aibo was a domestic robot in the form of a robotic dog with intelligent features and autonomy.

-Mattel created an assortment of AI-enabled toys that "understand" conversations, give intelligent responses, and learn.
+In the 1990s, early AI tools controlled toys like Aibo, a domestic robot in the form of a robotic dog with intelligent features and autonomy.
+In the mid-2010s, Mattel's Hello Barbie could "understand" conversations, give intelligent responses, and remember.

+AI in toys could offer personalized learning.
+However, in May 2026, after early tests to see how toddlers interact with AI, researchers called for tighter regulation on AI-powered toys.
+Similarly, nonprofit organization Common Sense Media warned against children under five using AI.

 Oil and gas

-Oil and gas companies have used artificial intelligence tools to automate functions, foresee equipment issues, and increase oil and gas output.
+Oil and gas companies have used AI tools to automate functions, foresee equipment issues, and increase oil and gas output.

+Mathematics

+AI tools have been used to translate mathematical proofs into formal proofs to automatically verify them.

+Computational geometry

+AlphaGeometry is an AI program, developed by Google DeepMind, that can solve hard problems in Euclidean geometry.
+The system comprises a data-driven LLM and a rule-based symbolic engine (Deductive Database Arithmetic Reasoning).
+The program solved 25 geometry problems out of 30 from the International Mathematical Olympiad (IMO) under competition time limits—a performance almost as good as the average human gold medallist.
+For comparison, the previous AI program, called Wu's method, solved only 10 problems.

+Traditional geometry programs are symbolic engines that rely exclusively on human-coded rules to generate rigorous proofs, which makes them lack flexibility in unusual situations.
+AlphaGeometry combines such a symbolic engine with a specialized LLM trained on synthetic data of geometrical proofs.
+When the symbolic engine doesn't find a formal and rigorous proof on its own, it solicits the LLM, which suggests a geometrical construct to move forward.
+It is unclear how applicable this method is to other domains of mathematics or reasoning, because symbolic engines rely on domain-specific rules and because of the need for synthetic data.